dotnet-project-file-analyzers/dotnet-project-file-analyzers.github.io/rules/configuration.md

 # Configuration of .NET project file analyzers
-Although all **.NET project file analyzers** should work *as is* like a charm, there might be reasons to do some adjustments: disabling a specfic rule or changing its serverity.
+Although all **.NET project file analyzers** should work *as is* like a charm, there might be reasons to do some adjustments: disabling a specific rule or changing its severity.
 The good news is: this can be done.

 ## Editor configuration
 Most (but not all) C# and VB.NET rules can be configured in the `.editorconfig`